uguryesilbas/uguryesilbas/README.md

 Something that I love about programming is the opportunity to work with people from a wide range of disciplines.
 The software development lifecycle involves working with so many different people and departments and, as a people person and someone who loves to build new relationships, it’s great to be able to come together with other professionals who are striving towards the same goal.

 Yes, i am a programmer specialising in the app development arena.
 For the last 6 years, I have been developing software using different technologies.
-For the last 6 month, I have been developing mobile app and web application using Flutter programming language.

 I leave some of the projects I've been involved in here for you.
 But that's not all, of course. 😋